 Squash Family, Cucurbitaceae: Cucumbers, melons, summer and winter squash, pumpkins, watermelon.
 Squash family plants are heavy feeders.
 Plant these crops after grass family plants.
 Follow heavy feeders with legume family crops to re-build the soil.

 Carrot Family, Apiaceae (Umbelliferae): Carrots, celery, anise, coriander, dill, fennel, parsley.
+Beets and chard, Amaranthaceae, can be grouped with the carrot family crops.
 These are light to medium feeders.
 Carrot family crops can follow any other crop.
 Follow carrot family crops with legumes or onion family crops.